zulip/zulip/docs/integration-guide.md

   instructions really easy to follow.
 For the screenshots, use something like `github-bot@example.com` for the email addresses and an obviously fake API key like `abcdef123456790`.

+* Make sure you've added your integration to `zerver/lib/integrations.py`; this results in your integration appearing on the `/integrations` page.
+You'll need to add a logo image for your integration under the `static/images/integrations/logos/<name>.png`, where `<name>` is the name of the integration, all in lower case.

 * Finally, generate a message sent by the integration and take a screenshot of the message to provide an example message in the